The Morning a Humpback Whale Looks You in the Eye in Tonga

 The Umu Feast

-On my sixth evening, I attended a traditional Tongan umu — food cooked underground in an earth oven lined with hot stones.
-Roast pig, taro, yam, lu (taro leaves wrapped around coconut cream), and seafood I couldn't identify but devoured anyway.
-TOP 120 (~$50) per person, arranged through my guesthouse.
+By your sixth evening, make time for a traditional Tongan umu — food cooked underground in an earth oven lined with hot stones, the same Polynesian technique behind the Māori hangi you'll find in Rotorua.
+Roast pig, taro, yam, lu (taro leaves wrapped around coconut cream), and seafood you won't be able to name but will devour anyway.
+TOP 120 (~$50) per person, arranged through most guesthouses.

 Sunday in Tonga is sacred.
 Almost everything closes.
 Stock up on food Saturday.
 Don't plan activities.
 The quiet is the point.